 - Have the signer use a permanent ink marker like a Sharpie.
-A marker used to label laundry is even better.
-The ink is made to be permanent on fabric and stand up to many washings.
+A marker used to label laundry is even better because the ink is made to be permanent on fabric and stand up to many washings.
 Take the marker with you (take two in case someone else grabs it) so you'll be prepared.
 Most "stars" don't carry one around!

 It is best to avoid washing the fabric unless you really want to wear the shirt or hat again.
 When you are ready to wash the garment, turn it inside out.
-Use only warm or cold water and a gentle detergent.
-It can be dried in the dryer or hung to air dry.
+Use only cold water and a gentle detergent.
+The clothing can be dried in the dryer or hung to air dry.
 Hats should be spot cleaned or hand washed.

 With a bit of care, you'll keep the autograph and relive the memories for years to come.